Have you commenced the second phase of your career after a career break? Share your story & get featured at Women in Corporate Allies 2022.

-Smita Patil was one of her kind, an actress who made her own way in the Indian film industry – mostly in Hindi and Marathi.
-17th October is her birthday – here’s remembering her.
+Smita Patil was one of her kind, an actress who made her own way in the Indian film industry - mostly in Hindi and Marathi.
+Here's remembering her.

 Born on 17th October 1955, we lost the veteran actress on 13th December 1986 at a tender age of 31.
 An age nowhere close to death.
 And the reason was complications during childbirth.